Virginia Bruce

 Virginia Bruce (born Helen Virginia Briggs; September 29, 1910 – February 24, 1982) was an American actress and singer.

 Early life

 Bruce was born in Minneapolis, Minnesota.
 As an infant she moved with her parents, Earil and Margaret Briggs, to Fargo, North Dakota.
 The city directory of Fargo documents that the Briggs family lived there at 421 14th Street South.
-After Virginia graduated from Fargo Central High School in 1928, she moved with her family to Los Angeles intending to enroll in the University of California, Los Angeles when a friendly wager sent her seeking film work.
+After Bruce graduated from Fargo Central High School in 1928, she moved with her family to Los Angeles intending to enroll at the University of California, Los Angeles when a friendly wager sent her seeking film work.

 Career

 Bruce's first screen work was in 1929 as an extra for Paramount in Why Bring That Up?
 In 1930, she appeared on Broadway in the musical Smiles at the Ziegfeld Theatre, followed by the Broadway production America's Sweetheart in 1931.